gvillanovanm/svlog-examples/workspace/uvm-seqr-drv-single-sequencer/docs/README.md

-## Example of uvm sequencer->driver
+## Example of uvm single-sequencer->driver generation

-The example shows how to create and initiate sequences for a driver.
-The sequence default is started using uvm_config_wrapper::set() and star() call.
+The example shows how to create and initiate a single sequence for a driver.
+The sequence default is started using uvm_config_wrapper::set() and start() call.

-## How is the better way to start a sequence?
+## What is the difference between a single sequencer and a virtual sequencer?

-What is the difference between a single sequencer and a virtual sequencer?
-What kind the problems each one fixes?
+## What kind the problems each one fixes?

 A single sequencer and a virtual sequencer are two approaches in the SystemVerilog Universal Verification Methodology (UVM) for generating stimulus in a verification environment.